zoxpx/pxdocs/content/shared/portworx-install-with-kubernetes-resize-portworx-pvc.md

 ---
-title: Resize
+title: Shared content for install Portworx with Kubernetes - resize a Portworx PVC
 hidden: true
-keywords: portworx, kubernetes
+keywords: Install, resize Portworx PVC, kubernetes, k8s
-description: Learn how to resize a Portworx PVC
+description: Shared content for install Portworx with Kubernetes - resize a Portworx PVC
 ---

 To resize a Portworx PVC, you can simply edit the PVC spec and update the size.
 Let's take an example of resizing a MySQL PVC.